EnglishEnglish

 • FGASA/ BQA registration and examination fees

-Drinks other than those mentioned above can be purchased in Maun before departure to Kwapa Camp
+Drinks other than those mentioned above can be purchased in Maun before leaving for Kwapa Camp

 Minimum number of participants

-The course is run with only 4 to a maximum of 8 participants (plus the sponsored local participant).
+The course is conducted with only 4 to a maximum of 8 participants (plus the sponsored local participant).

 Course dates 2023